-When hearing of a railroad-crossing collision, most people immediately assume that it was "the driver's fault" and that "someone tried to beat the train."
+When hearing of a railroad-crossing collision, most people immediately assume that it was "the driver's fault" and that someone tried to "beat the train."
 What many people don't realize is that the majority of railroad crossings in Ohio and the United States are not protected with gates.
-A significant number have inadequate sight distance clearances and are obstructed by vegetation, trees, buildings or other structures that block the driver's ability to cross the tracks safely.
+A significant number have inadequate sight distance clearances that are obstructed by vegetation, trees, buildings or other structures that block the driver's ability to cross the tracks safely.
 Even crossings protected with gates have been documented to malfunction or not activate properly.
-Court proceedings have also found railroad companies were negligent in not following required safety procedures.
+Court proceedings have also found railroad companies were negligent in not following federal/state safety procedures.
+It should be noted railroad companies share ownership with another entity at all railroad crossings.